jayariglesias/react-document-configuration/README.md

 ## React Document Configuration Beta v0.1

-This will help you to manage your page title and icon.
+This will help you to manage your page title and icon on each page.

 ## Installation